Leopard-2019/Project1/README.md

 # PROJECT 1 #
 This project has built an app which allows client to look up healthcare providers in their area via zip code search within the Miami-Dade County, Florida.
-This includes Physicians, Dentists, and Vision, all under one “roof”(Website).
+This includes Physicians, Dentists, and Vision specialists, all under one “roof”(Website).

 This app is deployed at: https://leopard-2019.github.io/Project1/